Linguistics, Doctor of Philosophy (Ph.D.)

 - computational linguistics.

 In addition to satisfying (part of) the 9 credit requirement for seminars, the next two years are devoted to satisfying 6 credits (beyond any core courses) in the Minor, as approved by the Graduate Director.
 Some students choose to pursue the Certificate in Neuroscience and Cognitive Science, which may count as the minor area.
+To help ensure satisfactory progress towards the degree, students are required to submit to the Graduate Director a Ph.D.
+Roadmap once each semester, completed in consultation with their advisor.

 In addition, by their seventh semester students must also write a paper in their Minor area of specialization (or some other area that is not their major area).
 The paper must be prepared under the supervision of a member of the faculty.
 Once the paper is completed to the satisfaction of the supervising faculty member, it must be uploaded to the 896 folder in the department PDF locker, and the Minor Area Paper approval form presented to the Graduate Director.
 [Under special circumstances, upon the written recommendation of the student's advisor and with the approval of the faculty of the department, a student may satisfy the Minor area paper requirement by instead taking a third course in the Minor area.]

-LING895 and the Minor area paper replace the 'comprehensive examinations' held in some departments.
+LING888 and the Minor area paper replace the 'comprehensive examinations' held in some departments.

-After satisfactory completion of the 895 paper, students are admitted to candidacy and write a proposal for a dissertation, which a faculty member agrees to supervise.
+Post-Candidacy: After satisfactory completion of the 895 paper, students are admitted to candidacy and write a proposal for a dissertation, which a faculty member agrees to supervise.
 Students enroll in LING899 while working on the dissertation, and must take at least 12 credits of this course.
 The dissertation must make a substantial and original contribution to knowledge.
 The supervisor, in consultation with other committee members (selected by the student and the supervisor), determines when there is a draft which will be defended publicly at an oral examination.
 The dissertation is approved by a five member examining committee.
 On completion of the approved dissertation, a hard copy will be submitted to the department, along with a 2nd hard copy or else an electronic version for the department web page.

 |Minor area courses||6|